|

 Also

-on offer are three permanent real ales and a regular guest ale all
+on offer are three permanent real ales and a regular guest ale

-mainly from local breweries.
+all mainly from local breweries.

 The

-sheep rustler who operated on the South Downs in about 1680, he
+sheep rustler who operated on

-shot after taking refuge in the Royal Oak.
+was eventually shot after taking refuge in the Royal Oak.